Class Registration Guide

 Selecting your graduate courses involves your personal career goals, and the ME and Graduate School requirements.
 The ME Online Master’s degree allows for a lot of flexibility in choosing courses, as long as you meet degree requirements.
 You won’t find a set course plan to complete, as you would with undergrad degree requirements.
 ME’s online students are considered to be Non-thesis MS students.

 If you are working full time, you are highly encouraged to take no more than one or two 16-week courses at the most.
 In your first semester, you should probably take only one 16-week course, so you can adjust to the grad-level course load, along with your other work and personal responsibilities.
-During the summer, you should take no more than one course, since summer is condensed compared to fall and spring semesters.
+During the summer, you should take no more than one course, since summer is condensed compared to fall and spring semesters, and you’ll usually be completing the course in 8 weeks instead of 16 weeks.

 Using the Available Online Courses, prepare a list of all courses of interest to you.
 Select the appropriate semesters to ‘look forward’ to the next semester, and ‘look backward’ to previous semesters to get a more complete picture of all courses offered for the whole year.
 Read the course descriptions carefully and take note of which semester(s) the course is offered.
 Organize this list into a semester-by-semester table, carefully noting the semesters (Spring, Summer, Fall) when courses are offered.
 However, do be aware that course offerings may change in a semester, so you should always check the current course catalog each semester before registering.